-- 5. When the button is active the Transport will Loop between In and Out markers - 6.
+- 5. When the button is active the Transport will Loop between In and Out markers. - 6.
+Dolby E Status (Only when Dolby E option is present and active.)
+Shows Dolby ENC, DEC or THRU - 7.
 Current Format and Frame rate